Comply with good manufacturing practice (GMP) and good distribution practice (GDP), and prepare for an inspection.

 - non-UK sites employed by UK MA holders

-MHRA carries out inspections to check if manufacturing and distribution sites comply with GMP or GDP.
+The Medicines and Healthcare products Regulatory Agency (MHRA) carries out inspections to check if manufacturing and distribution sites comply with GMP or GDP.
 You will be inspected when you apply for a manufacturer or wholesaler dealer licence and then periodically based on risk assessments.
 Overseas manufacturing sites are also inspected.

 If an organisation manufactures or distributes both human and veterinary medicines, MHRA may carry out an inspection of both areas on behalf of the Veterinary Medicines Directorate.